Iron-heart/bul-bana/README.md

 Hello there,
 This is a personal project that I use to showcase my current progress on React.

-In this project, I used React and SASS.<br>
+In this project, I used React and SASS and followed BEM methodology.<br>
 Practiced mobile responsivity and tried to build my folder structure to be scalable.<br>
 Project Uses Yelp Fusion API to make searches on Yelp,<br>
 Dynamically renders returned businesses,<br>